20 Different Types of Fruits Explained

 Berry is among the different types of fruits.
 They are the most popular type of fruit due to their delectable flavor.
 We also regard them as the world’s healthiest food.

-Depending on their classification, Berries are small juicy fruits with a sour, sweet, or tart flavor.
+Berries are small, juicy fruits with a sour, sweet, or tart flavor, depending on their classification.
 They include strawberries, blueberries, raspberries, and others.

 Berries are extremely healthy because they have a high concentration of antioxidants in a small package.